 - 1. Advisor/Advocate: All student parties to sexual misconduct complaints have the right to an advisor/advocate from the community to assist and support in connection with grievance proceedings.
 TCCD does permit parties in a Title IX Administrative process to have an advisor of their choosing to be present throughout the process.
 The advisor must only speak to the student or student organization during the student conduct proceedings and shall not directly address the deputy Title IX coordinator or otherwise directly participate in the Title IX Administrative conference. - Sexual History/Character: All parties to a complaint have a right not to face questions or discussion of their sexual history or character unless the administrative officer decides that such information is highly relevant to determining whether the policy has been violated. - 3.
 Right to Know Outcome and Sanctions: The reporting and the responding party both have the right to know the outcome and sanctions. - 4.
-Right to Be Informed of Reporting Party and Responding Party Review (Appeal) Status: The parties will be informed by the Title IX Coordinator or his designee if any of the parties to the complaint requests an appeal. - 5.
-Right to Appeal: A reporting party or responding party has the right to appeal.
+Right to Be Informed of The Complainant and Responding Party Review (Appeal) Status: The parties will be informed by the Title IX Coordinator or his designee if any of the parties to the complaint requests an appeal. - 5.
+Right to Appeal: A Complainant or responding party has the right to appeal.
 A student shall be informed of his/her right to file a complaint with the United States Department of Education, Office of Civil Rights. - 6.
 Right to be Informed of Policy: Information regarding this protocol and any accompanying procedures shall be distributed annually to College District employees and students in a manner calculated to provide easy access and wide distribution, such as through electronic distribution and inclusion in major College District publications.
 Information regarding the policy and procedures shall also be prominently published on the College District's Web site.
 Copies of the policy and procedures shall be readily available at the College District's administrative offices. - 7.
 Right Not to be Dissuaded from Participating in Law Enforcement Processes: TCCD encourages any victim of a crime, especially sexual assault, stalking, domestic or dating violence, to file a report with the appropriate law enforcement department.
-A reporting party has the right to file said report before they alert TCCD of the allegation of sexual misconduct or after they have participated in an on campus administrative process.
+A Complainant has the right to file said report before they alert TCCD of the allegation of sexual misconduct or after they have participated in an on campus administrative process.
 TCCD would never dissuade a victim from seeking remedies from the criminal justice system.
-The Title IX Coordinator, any Deputy Coordinator or TCCD police officers can assist any victim with contacting the appropriate law enforcement agency should they require such assistance.
+The Title IX Coordinator, any Deputy Coordinator or TCCD police officers can assist any victim with contacting the appropriate law enforcement agency should they require such assistance. - 8.
+Provides to the parties a written notice disclosing: the allegations, the requirements of the informal resolution process including the circumstances under which it precludes the parties from resuming a formal complaint arising from the same allegations, provided, however, that at any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint, and any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared; - 9.
+Obtains the parties' voluntary, written consent to the informal resolution process; and - 10.
+Does not offer or facilitate an informal resolution process to resolve allegations that an employee sexually harassed a student.